Casper-Lee/simple-weather-app/README.md

 <attached image here>

 ## Improvements
-Here are some potential improvements that could be made:
+Here are some improvements that could be made:

 1. Make the website mobile responsive.
 2. Handle the display of weather cards if there are more than four.